Trenton, Florida: Prehistory

-The first Paleo-Indians reached the north-central Florida area near the end of the last ice age, as they followed big game south.
+The first Paleo-Indians reached the North Central Florida area near the end of the last ice age, as they followed big game south.
 As the ice melted and sea levels rose, these Native Americans ended up staying and thrived on the peninsula for thousands of years.
 By the time the first Spanish conquistadors arrived, there were over 250,000 Native Americans living on the peninsula.
 The Timucua were a historic tribe across the north central area of Florida, where Trenton later developed.

 Within 150 years, the majority of the pre-Columbian Native American peoples of Florida died of new infectious diseases or warfare, with their societies disrupted.
 Some were enslaved by the Spaniards, and died because of harsh treatment.
 Little is left of these first Native American cultures in Trenton except for scant archaeological records, including a few personal artifacts.
 By the early 19th century, the remnants of these tribes merged with the Muscogee (also known as Creek) who migrated from Georgia and Alabama.
 They created a new culture through ethnogenesis and became known as the Seminole people.
-Most of the Seminole were removed from north-central Florida by the United States after wars from the 1830s to 1842, while some resisted by moving south into the Everglades and survived.
+Most of the Seminole were removed from North Central Florida by the United States after wars from the 1830s to 1842, while some resisted by moving south into the Everglades and survived.

 Post-Reconstruction to present

-When the area was being settled in 1883, it was very briefly called "Joppa" before being named "Trenton" by a former Confederate soldier who resided in the community but was originally from Trenton, Tennessee (which in turn took their city's name from Trenton, New Jersey, after William Trent).
-The municipality was officially incorporated as the City of Trenton in 1911.
+When the area was first being settled between 1875 and 1885, it was very briefly called "Joppa" before being named "Trenton" by a former Confederate soldier named Ben Boyd, who owned a sawmill in the community and resided within it too, but who was originally from Trenton, Tennessee (which in turn took their city's name from Trenton, New Jersey, after William Trent).
+The municipality was officially incorporated as the "Town of Trenton" on December 12, 1908, but it was later reincorporated as the "City of Trenton" in 1911.

 Western Alachua County was developed largely for farms and timber, which sometimes attracted itinerant workers.
 Trenton developed as a trading and market town for this area, with some professionals who worked here in the early 20th century.

 On July 21, 1915, Dr. H.M.
 Owens was lynched by a mob in Trenton after being told to leave town.
 He was at the house of Mrs. McGuire, which the mob set on fire after the doctor exchanged fire with the crowd.
 The doctor was shot to death as he fled the burning house.
 Dr. Owens's local Masonic Lodge was disbanded in the ensuing scandal and only reopened in the 1950s.

 At the time, the city of Trenton was still located in Alachua County, which had the sixth highest number of lynchings of counties in Florida.

-Trenton is in a rural area, and is the hometown of country music singer Easton Corbin and MLB player, Wyatt Langford of the Texas Rangers.
+Trenton is in a rural area, and is the hometown of country music singer Easton Corbin and Major League Baseball player, Wyatt Langford of the Texas Rangers.